Executive Vice President – Worldwide Health, Brand and New Business Development, General Mills

 In my current role with General Mills, I am responsible for global market functions and lead the company’s strategic health and wellness initiatives.
 In addition to my work with OneVillage Partners, I serve on the board of directors for U.S. Bancorp and the Salvation Army.
 After growing up in West Hempstead, New York, I studied economics at Dartmouth College and then marketing and finance at the University of Pennsylvania’s Wharton School of Business.
 I have a wonderful wife Alicia and two children.
 We live in Minneapolis.
 My work with OneVillage Partners has been an amazing opportunity to engage with subsistence agriculture at a village level, in contrast to the global food market in which I work.
 I traveled to the villages in 2006 and was moved by the work and the character, grace and spirit of the Sierra Leonean people.
 I contribute because I have seen firsthand the need and impact this work is having.

 I moved to the Twin Cities in 1988 upon graduating from the Business School at the University of Wisconsin Madison.
 For the past 20+ years I have been working as a developer, investor and manager of commercial real estate and built and led both private and public regional and national real estate organizations.
 I have been so impressed with the dramatic impact that OneVillage is making on so many lives and that is why I have been an ardent supporter.
 The vision, mission and deeply rooted philosophy of partnering and engaging with people to help them move themselves out of poverty is a powerful model.
 In addition to working with One Village Partners, I also lend my time and experience to Hope For The City, Bridging and Catalyst.

 I was born in Segbwema, Kailahun District, in the eastern part of Sierra Leone, near the villages where OVP works.
 I attended schools in Sierra Leone and immigrated to the United States in September 1980.
 Since then, I have graduated from Hamline University, married a returned Peace Corps Volunteer, and had three sons.
 For the last ten years, I have served as the Senior Office and Administrative Specialist — Community Relations for the State of Minnesota Council on Black Minnesotans.
 I am also an active participant in the Sierra Leonean Community in Minnesota, and hold various positions at Tegloma Organization, Rural Health Care Initiative, and the West African Collaborative.
 What OneVillage Partners is doing in Sierra Leone is incredible.
 Partnering with communities to rebuild their lives is something I have always dreamed of doing.
-What makes it even more special to me is that these people are my people, and to know that they are actively involved in rebuilding their lives after a brutal war that left my country paralyzed is wonderful.
+What makes it even more special to me is that these people are my people, and to know that they are actively involved in rebuilding their lives after a brutal war that left my country paralyzed.
 I am honored to serve as a board member of OneVillage Partners.

-Fmr.
-Exec.
-Director, Pillsbury Foundation
+Former Executive Director, Pillsbury Foundation

 I was trained as an economist and prior to my recent appointment as Executive VP of Strategic Development at the Pohlad Companies, I most recently served as Executive Vice President and Chief Financial Officer of PepsiAmericas, a $5 billion public bottler with operations in the central U.S., Central and Eastern Europe and the Caribbean.
 In addition, I have served in a variety of corporate strategic planning, M&A, and field financial roles within Pepsi.
 Prior to joining PepsiCo, I was a management consultant with Booz, Allen and Hamilton in the energy and environmental practice.
 With this experience, I am eager to identify ways to build income in our partner villages, exploring applications of income generation at a micro, village level.
 I am involved with several start-up, church and community organizations.
 My wife, Amy, and I have three daughters, who give me plenty of direction.